 As a solar engineer, you will design, develop and test new equipment that uses solar energy.
 You will create products such as solar cells, which collect and harness solar power.
 You will help homeowners, businesses and cities with their solar energy projects, and understanding the benefits of switching to solar energy.
 This job requires experience as well as a bachelor’s degree.

 In the future, we will rely on more sustainable forms of energy.
 Scientists and engineers are very interested in finding more environmentally friendly ways of using energy.
 Solar energy is one form of energy that is going to be more widely used in the future, because it is cleaner, renewable and more efficient.

 Solar engineers design new ways to use solar energy.
 They develop new products, or find ways to improve products that are already on the market.
 They help with the manufacturing, construction, and installation of new solar cells and other solar products.
 They help with the testing and manufacturing of solar equipment, ensuring that products meet the standards required for the project.
 They work together on a team with other solar engineers, researching and developing new solar products.
 They work to make sure that projects are completed on time and to specification.

-Solar Engineers must possess the following qualities and skills:
+Solar Engineers should possess the following qualities and skills:

 - Good communicator